 For SMB manufacturers, the realistic options are:

 - Katana — cloud MRP built for make-to-order brands on Shopify.
 Strong on production scheduling, work orders, WIP tracking, and BOM-driven material requirements.
-No agentic supplier-reply monitoring, no WhatsApp or EDI native comms, no SBA statistical replenishment.
-Pricing starts at $179/month and escalates to $1,000+/month with traceability and manufacturing-management add-ons.
 Best for DTC manufacturers whose primary pain is the production schedule, not the supplier conversation.
 More: LineNow vs Katana.

-- Fishbowl — strong manufacturing module (BOMs, work orders, MRP, lot/serial tracking) but no closed-loop AI, no native multi-channel comms, $4,400+ initial license + consultants.
-Best for shops that need on-premise or have multi-stage production routing.
+- Fishbowl — strong manufacturing module (BOMs, work orders, MRP, lot/serial tracking).
+Best for shops that need on-premise workflows or deeper multi-stage production routing.
 More: LineNow vs Fishbowl.

 - SOS Inventory — solid manufacturing add-on for QuickBooks Online users.
 Work orders, serial/lot, multi-bin.
 No closed-loop AI.
 More: LineNow vs SOS Inventory.

-- NetSuite, Acumatica, Microsoft Dynamics — full enterprise ERPs.
-Manufacturing depth, but $50K+ implementation and 6–12 months to onboard.
-Wrong shape for SMBs.
+- NetSuite, Acumatica, Microsoft Dynamics — full enterprise ERPs with manufacturing depth, but usually a heavier implementation shape than a lean SMB procurement workflow needs.

 - Odoo — open-source ERP with manufacturing module.
 Capable but requires IT and weeks of setup.